sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 Alternatively, you can write the stub yourself and improve your design along the way.
-Widely used resources are accessed through a single façade, so you can easily replace the resource with the stub.
+Widely used resources are accessed through a single façade, so you can replace the resource with the stub.
 For example, instead of having direct database calls scattered throughout the code, you have a single ``Database`` object, an implementor of the ``IDatabase`` interface.
 Then, you can create a stub